Skip to main content

 He authored two short books: The Hard Matter of AbstractionA Guidebook to Domination by Abstraction (V_____erlag für Handbücher, 2016) and Shit Tech for A Shitty World (Aksioma, 2015).
 He also co-authored several edited volumes: together with Marcell Mars Public Library (WHW/Multimedia Institute, 2015) and Guerrilla Open Access (Post-office Press, 2018), with Petar Milat The Idea of Radical Media (Multimedia Institute/Arkzin, 2014) and with Goran Sergej Pristaš Time and (In)Completion: Images and Performances of Time in Late Capitalism (BADco., 2014).

-In parallel, he is working as a performer, dramaturge and director with the Zagreb-based experimental theatre collective BADco.
+From 2000-2020 he was working as a performer, dramaturge and director with the Zagreb-based experimental theatre collective BADco.
 With the collective he has created a number of artworks, including performances Correcting Rhythm (2017), Spores (2016), A Pound of Histeria, Acceleration… melodrama (2014), The League of Time (2010) and 1 poor and one 0.
 Some of those have toured widely around Europe, while the interactive installation Responsibility for Things Seen was presented in 2011 Venice Biennal.

 Curriculum Vitae